Core concepts

 Gimlet components

-The Gimlet dashboard is where you can get a comprehensive overview quickly, manage your gitops environments and deployment configurations.
+The Gimlet dashboard is where you get a comprehensive overview quickly, manage your gitops environments and deployment configurations.

-• It displays realtime Kubernetes information about your deployments
+• It displays real-time Kubernetes information about your deployments.

-• You can initiate releases and rollbacks
+• You can initiate releases and rollbacks.

-• Configure your applications for deployment
+• Configure your applications for deployment.

-• Initiate and manage gitops environments
+• Create and manage gitops environments.

-Also, Gimlet is the release manager.
+Gimlet is the release manager.
 It has write access to the gitops repositories, and encompasses all logic related to making releases, rollbacks, and gathering audit logs.

-Gimlet CLI
+CLI

-Gimlet CLI is a command line tool with the same power as the Gimlet Dashboard.
+Gimlet CLI is a command line tool with the same power as the Gimlet dashboard.

-• You can look at the release log
+• You can look at the release log.

-• You can initiate releases and rollbacks
+• You can initiate releases and rollbacks.

-• Configure your applications for deployment
+• Configure your applications for deployment.

-• Initiate and manage gitops environments
+• Create and manage gitops environments.

-• Render manifests locally for debug purposes
+• Render manifests locally for debug purposes.

 CI

-Your CI/CD pipelines implemented with your preferred provider.
+Your CI/CD pipelines are implemented with your preferred provider.
 Gimlet fits into your existing pipelines, replacing your deploy steps.
 See how How Gimlet integrates to CI workflows.

 Flux